Coframe/coffee/react/README.md

 If you'd like to be a contributor, just submit a pull request!

 ⚡ We are also hiring for generalist engineers and AI engineers who are passionate about the future of UX/AI.
-If you want to build this future with us, please shoot us a DM on Twitter!
+Coffee is just one of the many exciting things we have brewing.
+If you want to build this future with us, please shoot us a DM on [Twitter](https://twitter.com/coframe_ai)!

 ## License